BenLauwens/ES313/Setup/readme.md

 * :white_check_mark: MacOS 13.4.1I
 * :white_check_mark: Windows 10 (CDN build 19044.3208)

-[!NOTE]
-You might want to associate ``*.jl` files with Julia.
+:bulb: You might want to associate ``*.jl` files with Julia.
 By doing so, you can simply double click on a file to start working or fetch updats instead of having to pass by the terminal or REPL.

 ### Getting updates (run when needed)